18F/18f.gsa.gov/content/posts/2017-05-30-the-new-fec.md

 The help for candidates and committees section unifies content that previously lived across several sections and multiple PDFs into a single, user-centered set of pages, giving users one place to look for information.

 <figure>
-  {% image "assets/blog/fec/4-candidatehelp.png" "An image of the new content structure in the Help for candidate and committees section" %}
+  {% image "assets/blog/fec/4-candidatehelp.png" "Screenshot of the "Candidates and their authorized committees" section with informative text and related links" %}
   <figcaption>"The new Help for candidates and committees section brings together content that previously lived in many parts of the site, and groups it by type of committee."</figcaption>
 </figure>